mcfnord/rml/src/televised.md

 crime](http://www.thenewstribune.com/news/local/crime/article26298505.html)
 by sending a death threat to Mary Robnett, even though no forensic evidence tied her to it, and other details didn't point to her, either.
 Maybe as a writer of pulp fiction, he's unusually attached to words.
+I
-Perhaps.
-But really, I think it's deeper than that.
-I think Mark has the kind of connection to words and symbols that we see in our President.
+think Mark has the kind of connection to words and symbols that we see in our President.
 In a post-factual world, symbols don't represent or misrepresent the truth.
 Symbols become truth!
 It's